railsbridge-boston/railsbridge-boston/views/curriculum/getting_started.markdown

 * Create Your New Application

 Let's get started!
-By the end of this step, we'll have brand-spankin'-new rails app.
+By the end of this step, we'll have brand new rails app.

 ## Steps